Kiev (brand): Kiev 19M

 The body type is changed to molded polycarbonate, making it only Kiev SLR not made from metal.
 Despite its model number, it succeeds the Kiev 20.
 It has the same 1/500s top shutter speed as the 19, though.
 This is by far the most produced version of Kiev F SLRs.
 This model was produced long after Soviet Union fell and was also exported to other countries.

 Lenses

 Kiev 35mm compact cameras

 Kiev produced some 35mm compact cameras as well.

 Kiev 35

 Kiev 35 was the prototype camera of the series.
 It was presented at Photokina in 1984 with the Industar-99 lens.

 Kiev 35A

 Kiev 35A is an actual production version of Kiev 35.
-It's a compact 35mm camera, with a front cover that folds down to reveal the lens.
-It's an exact copy of Minox 35, the only difference being that Kiev 35 is around 2mm wider.
+It is a compact 35mm camera, with a front cover that folds down to reveal the lens.
+It is an exact copy of Minox 35, the only difference being that Kiev 35 is around 2mm wider.
 It offers electronically controlled shutter with aperture priority mode.
 Shutter speeds range from 4s to 1/500s.
 It has hot shoe flash synchronization.
 The film speed settings range from 22 to 700 GOST (15-30 DIN).
 The lens on this camera is MC Korsar 35mm f/2.8.